 Prof. James J. Dowd Baldwin Hall, Rm.
 320

 This course is designed to supplement and to reinforce some of the lessons learned in the 1000-level sociology courses, particularly Introduction to Sociology (Soci1101).
 The distinctive feature of this course is its extensive use of feature-length films to illustrate sociological concepts and issues.
 This semester, the course will be organized both by film genre and by sociological concepts.
 We will discuss the distinctive aspects of various film genres and the ways in which an application of the sociological imagination can increase our understanding of the cultural effects that movies produce.

-We will also consider various sociological ideas, including modernization, anomie, social class and social mobility, cultural capital, gender roles, social identity, subcultures, and assimilation.
-Throughout the course, we will pay particular attention to the ways in which forces of social reproduction and social transformation continually operate to make and remake American society.
+We will also consider various sociological ideas, including modernization theory, anomie, social class and social mobility, cultural capital, gender roles, social identity, subculture, and assimilation.

 Auster, Albert.
 2005.
 Saving Private Ryan and American triumphalism.
 Pp. 205-213 in Robert Eberwein (ed.)
 The War Film.
 New Brunswick: Rutgers Univ.
 Press.